abachman/backup-toolkit/readme.md

 ### Setting Up Your Environment

-Create config files in *backup-toolkit/config* on your machine.
+Create config files in *backup-toolkit/config* on your machine manually or by using `cap connection:create`.
 They look like:

 *config/sample-node.yml*